 - Basic understanding of HTML, Adobe Photoshop, and/or InDesign is a definite plus.

 This fellowship is a paid position.
 A monthly stipend will be provided.
-In addition, fellows will have six days of paid personal leave and paid leave on all federal holidays that occur within their tenure at LOCUS.
+In addition, fellows will have six days of paid personal leave and paid leave on all federal holidays that occur within their tenure at Smart Growth America.

 Timeframe and location

-This fellowship is a full-time position based at LOCUS’ offices in Washington, DC.
+This fellowship is a full-time position based at Smart Growth America/LOCUS’ offices in Washington, DC.
 A commitment of six months is required.
 Candidates must be able to start immediately.

 How to apply

 Interested applicants should send a cover letter explaining their interest in the position, a one-page resume, three references, and two short writing or work samples to [email protected] Please include “LOCUS Policy & Analysis Fellow” in the email subject line.
+In your cover letter, please indicate how you learned of this fellowship opportunity.
 Applications will be accepted immediately on a rolling basis until the position is filled.

 Equal Opportunity Employment